MattG57/copilot-api-mock/README.md

 1. Update the types in `types.ts`
 2. Add corresponding logic in `mockGenerator.ts`
 3. Update the configuration in your runner script

+### `runMock.ts`

+This script runs the mock generator for a month with a default configuration and outputs the generated metrics.

+### `runExampleMock.ts`

+This script provides an example configuration for the mock generator, which can be used to generate an example metrics payload response for one day and compare it to an example.json.

 ## License